IBMStreams/streamsx.objectstorage/_docs/01_08-source-operators.md

 ### Parameters

-Following are the `ObjectStorageSource` and the `S3ObjectStorageSource` operator parameters grouped by category (authentication, connection, scanning).
+Following are the `ObjectStorageSource` and the `S3ObjectStorageSource` operator parameters grouped by category (authentication, connection, source object).
 Note, that except of `authentication` and `connection` parameter groups both operators have the same configuration parameters.

 ##### Authentication parameters